CELtd/filplus-autocap/README.md

 - **Competition-based mechanism** — SPs compete for a fixed datacap pool
 - **Fee burn to resist wash trading** — A fraction of revenue is burnt to add cost to fake deals

+### Mathematical Framework

+#### Datacap Allocation Mechanism
+The FIL+ Autocap distributes datacap to Storage Providers (SPs) proportionally to their declared deal revenue using a competitive auction mechanism.
+The mathematical model that powers this allocation is designed to:
+1. Reward SPs who generate real economic value through storage deals
+2. Create incentives for honest revenue reporting
+3. Balance short-term and long-term participation benefits

+#### Core Allocation Formula
+For each auction round datacap is issued to the SPs:

+$$D_i(r_i) = d \cdot \frac{r_i}{\sum_j r_j}$$

+Where:
+- $D_i$ is the amount of datacap issued to the i-th SP
+- $r_i$ is the declared deal revenue by the i-th SP
+- $d$ is the total datacap issued each round
+- $\sum_j r_j$ is the total declared deal revenue from all participating SPs

+#### Fee Mechanism
+Each SP pays a fee proportional to their declared revenue:
+$$Fee_i = \gamma \cdot r_i$$

+Where $\gamma$ is the fee rate parameter.
+A portion of this fee is burned, while the remainder is redirected to a protocol-owned wallet designated for ecosystem sustainability, ongoing development, and governance operations.

+This fee structure serves as a critical economic deterrent against wash trading.
+Since higher declared revenues result in more datacap allocation but also incur larger fees, only SPs with genuine revenue from real user deals can sustainably participate.
+This creates a natural equilibrium where:

+- SPs with legitimate deals can afford the fee because they receive actual payment from users
+- SPs attempting to game the system through fake deals face diminishing returns as their costs increase
+- The protocol captures value that is reinvested into the ecosystem

 ---

 ## Getting Started